Speaker 10.06.25

 View More

 Before earning his law degree, Rich was a sportswriter and wrote extensively for Sports Illustrated, The Washington Post, The Miami Herald, The Austin American-Statesman, The Houston Post and Texas Monthly Magazine.
+Rich sits on the Board of Trustees at the Holocaust Museum of Houston and is actively involved in several legal associations.

 View More